martinwrudolf/mapmind/README.md

 10. FR#11 - Merge.Notebook:
  - Repeat the Create.Notebook step as we will be merging the notebooks in this step.
  - Once several notebooks exist, CTRL + Click on all the notebooks that you wish to merge.
  - Enter a "New Notebook Name".
-Click "Merge".
+Click `Merge`.
 11. FR#12 - Search.Word:
  - Click on the home icon in the upper right corner.
  - Once at the redirected page, enter space separated (alphanumeric character) words.
- - Select "Spellcheck" for spellchecking and "Search Notes Only" to search produce a visualization that contains only words that are either from your search or from your notes.
+ - Select `Spellcheck` for spellchecking and `Search Notes Only` to search produce a visualization that contains only words that are either from your search or from your notes.
  - Select a notebook to search in from the dropdown menu.
 Click `Search`.
 The search executes expensive algorithms and computations in the background so might take a while.
 12. FR#13 - Update.Search:
  - Once the visualization renders, repeat the previous step with a new search.